BroadbandForum/yang/OD-360/01-intro.md

 # Overview

 OD-360 provides a set of Best Current Practices for development of YANG Data Models in the Broadband Forum (BBF).
 The approach taken in establishing a set of best current practices is to utilize existing practices where those are relevant to the work of the Forum.
+The guidelines put forth by this document not only provide guidance for authors of BBF YANG models but are also enforced prior to YANG model publication to ensure a high level of quality and consistency across BBF projects.

 ## YANG Language Version